This post may contain affiliate links. See our affiliate disclaimer here.

 - They have an insurance policy that covers your rig for up to a million dollars.

-(Since I’ve never rented through RV Share, I don’t have an opinion of them.
-But I do know some awesome people who work there!)
+(Since I’ve never rented through RV Share, I don’t have an opinion of them.)

 The Rental Process